Active Solicitation · DEPARTMENT OF HEALTH AND HUMAN SERVICES

 AI Summary

-The Advanced Research Projects Agency for Health (ARPA-H) is seeking proposals from small businesses for innovative research in health-related technologies.
-This presolicitation includes various topics such as fertility diagnostics, bioadhesives, and therapies for endometriosis.
-Interested parties should prepare for a forthcoming solicitation and can submit feedback until May 6, 2026.
+The Advanced Research Projects Agency for Health (ARPA-H) is seeking proposals from small businesses for innovative research and development projects under the SBIR/STTR program.
+Topics include fertility diagnostics, bioadhesives, toxin removal platforms, non-surgical therapies for endometriosis, and more.
+Interested parties should refer to the attached document for deadlines and further details.

 Contract details